Mohamed-Asif-1000/FitNexus-Body-Building-Fitness-Website-/README.md

 │   └── main.ts         # TypeScript logic for slider, modal, and scroll effects
 ├── build/
 │   ├── output.css      # Compiled production-ready CSS
-|   ├── index.html      # Main layout and section definitions
 |   ├── images/         # Gym equipment, trainer profiles, background and all other images are in this folder
-└── README.md           # Project documentation (this file)
+├── README.md           # Project documentation (this file)
+└── index.html      # Main layout and section definitions

 ---